tiendu/tiendu.github.io/_posts/2024-09-26-mapping-kmers-eng.md

 #### Step 3: Convert K-mers into Binary (for Concept)

 Each nucleotide is converted into its binary form, with N being encoded in a way that allows flexibility.
-Here’s an example of a simple encoding:
+Here's an example of a simple encoding:

 ```
 A = 0001